 Looking for a fun alternative to foreign language?
 Perhaps you’re just curious about signing as a fun enrichment program?

-Sign language is definitely a joyful expression that offers a world of brain benefits.
+Sign language is a joyful expression and offers a world of brain benefits.
 It’s a great precursor to foreign language because it stimulates the language area of the brain.
 And research shows that learning to sign has other advantages: heightened awareness, improvement of reading/vocabulary skills and complex patterns, and greater visual/spatial perception (believed to help with driving skills).
 And while it’s good for the brain, it also cultivates the heart - promoting compassion for the deaf and hard of hearing community.
-Plus, it's JUST PLAIN FUN!
+Plus, signing is JUST PLAIN FUN!

-About SEE: Signed Exact English was designed by sign language experts to promote proper grammar in the deaf and hard-of-hearing community and to ease their communication with hearing people.
-Hearing students often find SEE much easier and faster to learn than traditional American Sign Language (which is very symbolic and uses incomplete sentences).
-SEE uses the same signs as ASL, but in English word order and it features lip-reading - instead of simple facial expression- making it easier for hearing people and the hearing impaired to understand each other through more visual cues.
+About SEE: Signed Exact English was designed by sign language experts to promote proper grammar in the deaf and hard-of-hearing (HOH) community and to ease their communication with hearing people.
+Hearing students often find SEE much easier and faster to learn than traditional American Sign Language - which is very symbolic and uses incomplete sentences.
+SEE uses the same signs as ASL, but in English word order and it features lip-reading (instead of just facial expression) which makes it easier for hearing people and deaf/HOH people to understand each other through more visual cues.
 SEE is the perfect starting point for a beginner student.
 And since SEE signs are ASL, it’s easy for kids to transition to ASL later if they need to switch.

 Meet the Teacher: Hi, I’m Holly Tate.
 I began my sign language journey 25 years ago when I met my friend Melody, who was born deaf.
-We became fast friends, so I decided to learn her language - Signed Exact English.
-Surprisingly, it wasn’t hard at all - in just a few weeks I knew all the basics I needed to communicate.
-(Fingerspelling the words I didn't yet know.)
-Then Melody made it even easier for me with memory anchor tricks (that I’ll teach you in class).
-Learning to communicate with sign language was so fun.
-I no longer needed her family to translate, and that felt empowering.
+We became fast friends, so I decided to learn SEE.
+Surprisingly, it wasn’t hard at all - in just a few weeks I knew all the basics.
+Then Melody made it even easier with memory anchor tricks (that I’ll teach you in class).
+Learning to communicate with Melody was so empowering and fun.
 I love signing and teaching SEE - whether in my music and drama classes, or as a stand-alone course.
-Learning to sign is fun and rewarding for kids of all ages.
+Learning sign language is fun and rewarding for kids of all ages.
 I hope to *SEE* you in class!

 5239 Floyd Road